ethanoleson/ethanoleson.github.io/index.md

 ">
   **November 24th, 2025**
   <br><br>
   I recently published a standalone Windows application on GitHub that makes converting .tif and .jpeg files to DeepZoom (.dzi) files super easy.
 Before now, this was not a trivial process and required deprecating several image processing libraries, such as PIL.
 Now, all you need to do is download a program and go!
-This was motivated by the launch of Glenn Sharman’s Petro-Image, which requires a .dzi file to visualize your scanned thin sections at very high resolution and at multiple extinction angles in PPL and XPL.
+This was motivated by the launch of Glenn Sharman’s [*Petro-Image*](https://github.com/grsharman/petro-image?tab=readme-ov-file"), which requires a .dzi file to visualize your scanned thin sections at very high resolution and at multiple extinction angles in PPL and XPL.
   <br><br>
   Access this program by following the link in the side panel to my GitHub page.
+  <br><br>
+  *Note: Petro-Image is still under development as of this post, but you can test drive it by following the provided link.*
 </div>

 ## My CV: